 We work hard to make sure we do not introduce pests into our greenhouse, but growing in a natural environment in living soil means that pests are something we need to actively manage.
-Instead of relying on pesticides, we use Integrated Pest Management ("IPM"), an ecosystem-based strategy that combines several techniques for long-term prevention of pests, such as introducing beneficial insects to manage plant pests and diseases, and generally creating unfavourable conditions for the pests so they do not thrive.
+In addition to relying solely on organic certified pesticides, we use Integrated Pest Management (IPM), an ecosystem-based strategy that combines several techniques for long-term prevention of pests, such as introducing beneficial insects to manage plant pests and diseases, and generally creating unfavourable conditions for the pests so they do not thrive.